capitalone/otvPlots/README.md

 * Change quantile plots with color-blind friendly color palette

+* Only apply log transformation for boxplots if the variable is all positive (no zeros).

 * Change of terminology:
 ** continouous variable -> numerical variable
 ** discrete variable -> categorical variable